yan-soon/tp/docs/UserGuide.md

 To check required modules:

-1. Type `required` into the command box, press **Enter** to execute it.
+1. Type `required` into the _Command Box_, press **Enter** to execute it.
 ![Required1](images/Required1.png)

-2. The result display box will then display all the modules you have yet to take for each particular field, as shown below.
+2. The _Result Display Box_ will then display all the modules you have yet to take for each particular field, as shown below.
 ![Required2](images/Required2.png)

 ### Checking General Education Modules: `gem`

 Scenario: <br>
 You wish to take some GE modules to clear your GE requirement, but you are unsure what modules are available.
 You can simply check by using the `gem` command.

 The `gem` command allows you to check all the available General Education (GE) modules that are available in NUS.
 To ease your planning, the `gem` command indicates which modules are available in Semester 1 and/or 2.

 To check GE modules:

-1. Type `gem` into the command box, press **Enter** to execute it.
+1. Type `gem` into the _Command Box_, press **Enter** to execute it.
 ![Gem1](images/Gem1.png)

-2. The result display box will then display all the available GE modules that you can take, categorised into Semester 1 and 2, as shown below.
+2. The _Result Display Box_ will then display all the available GE modules that you can take, categorised into Semester 1 and 2, as shown below.
 ![Gem2](images/Gem2.png)

 ### Checking Science modules: `science`

 Scenario: <br>
 You wish to take a Science module to clear your Science requirement, but you forgot what modules are available.
 You can simply check by using the `science` command.

 The `science` command allows you to check all the available Science modules of the Computer Science curriculum.

 To check Science modules:

-1. Type `science` into the command box, press **Enter** to execute it.
+1. Type `science` into the _Command Box_, press **Enter** to execute it.
 ![Science1](images/Science1.png)

-2. The result display box will then display all the available Science modules that you can take, as shown below.
+2. The _Result Display Box_ will then display all the available Science modules that you can take, as shown below.
 ![Science2](images/Science2.png)

 ### Searching for a module: `search`